ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/_includes/practicas/p15-t2-generators.md

 ## Description

 Read the chapter [Generators](https://javascript.info/generators) of JavaScript.info reproducing the examples and exercises.
 Submit a report.
-Here is an example of how to organize the report:
+Here is an example of how to organize your report:

 ```
 ➜  learning-generators git:(master) tree